Jur0n/Jur0n.github.io/_posts/Active Directory/_posts/2023-11-12-DHCP-and-DNS.md

 |SOA|The SOA record provides the startingpoint of information saved in a zone. (**Star of Authority**)|
 |SRV|the **Server** record marks a service that is executed on a host.
 If a host hat to authenticate at a DC, it is looking for a SRV record.|

+## Different types of DNS-Servers

+### Primary and secondary Server

+Primary and secondary servers are standartserver.
+On the primary server changes are made to the DNS-database of its zone.
+The secondary server are provided with read-onyl copies of the primary zones.
+This copies are distributed with zone transfers.

+The zonedata which is needed for nameresolving should be avaiable on multiple DNS-Servers for network- and server load balance.
+Redudandency is also an important issue.

+### Masterserver

+In a zonefile are NS- and SOA-records that define the Masterserver of a zone.
+The Masterserver distributes changes of the zonedatabase.
+It can be a primary or a secondary server.
+In normal usecases the primary DNS-Server is also the Masterserver.

+### Cache-only-Server

+Servers for caching are not authorised for any zone, which means they do not store any data about primary or secondary zones.
+They do resolved domain names for client and save the info for a given period of time.
+Their storage is stored mostly with domain names that are asked often for.